 I studied medicine at The University of Sydney, where I graduated with honours.
 After internship and residency, I commenced specialist training with the Royal Australian and New Zealand College of Obstetricians and Gynaecologists.
 I excelled in the training program, scoring the top mark in the written exam.

 In my final two years of specialist training, I pursued an interest in advanced laparoscopic gynaecological surgery, successfully obtaining a fellowship position with the Australasian Gynaecological Endoscopy & Surgery Society.
-While completing this fellowship, I also obtained a Masters of Advanced Gynaecological Surgery from Western Sydney University, graduating with distinction.
+While completing this fellowship, I also obtained a Masters of Advanced Gynaecological Surgery from Western Sydney University, graduating with distinction and receiving a Dean’s Medal.

 This higher level training and study has provided me with the skills to perform advanced laparoscopic (keyhole) and hysteroscopic surgery; however, I remain passionate about obstetrics, which is the side of O&G that drew me into the specialty in the first place.